spacechase0/StardewValleyMods/SpaceCore/docs/README.md

     * `setActorScale actor factorX factorY` - reset with factorX/Y = 1 - this will probably not be positioned right after scaling and will need a position offset afterwards
     * `cycleActorColors actor durationInSeconds color [color...]` color=`R,G,B` - specify 1 or more.
 Specifying 1 will just mean it stays that color instead of cycling
     * `flash durationInSeconds`
+    * `setRaining locationContext true/false` - Sets a location context as raining (or not).
+In vanilla, valid location contexts are "Default", "Island", and "Desert" (case sensitive).
 * In the API provided through SMAPI's mod registry (see mod source for interface you can copy):
     * `string[] GetCustomSkills()` - Returns an array of skill IDs, one for each registered skill.
     * `int GetLevelForCustomSkill(Farmer farmer, string skill)` - Gets the level of the given `skill` for the given `farmer`.